Having more fun than a human being should be allowed to have, Rush Limbaugh, talent on loan from God.

 They're an anti-abortion group.

-And uh in every picture that sign, you see the name of the group covered in every in every picture the sign that they've they put out there to try to besmirch it.
+And in every picture of that sign, you see the name of the group covered in every picture, the sign that they put out there to try to besmirch it.

 These are the people that did the sign.

-So it's the anti-abortion group, and it was all based on the fact that uh federal funds for abortion will be used in the health care plan, and Senator Kennedy himself was the author of.
+So it's the anti-abortion group, and it was all based on the fact that federal funds for abortion will be used in the healthcare plan that Senator Kennedy himself was the author of.

 And so I asked the audience for some feedback.